Summary:

 Rick Archer: Yeah.
 Saturday Night Fever.

 Anita Moorjani: So now imagine one of those.
 Exactly.
 Imagine one of those disco balls with the mosaic of all those little mirrors.
-And, and what does that mirror ball do it actually what it does is that, it deflects light.
-So you have all these little points of light on the wall in the room.
-So now imagine if each of the so imagine if this big ball is God or Source because I believe that God or Source expresses itself through each of us.
-So imagine it this big ball with all these little mirrors on it, that is what I call Source.
-Each of these mirror tiles, each one of these tiles is the soul of each person that has ever lived.
-And if and if it’s the soul of the person, that soul contains every lifetime that the person has ever lived.
+And, and what that that mirror ball actually does is that it deflects light.
+So you have all these little points of light on the wall, in the room.
+So imagine if this big ball is God or Source, because I believe that God or Source expresses itself through each of us.
+This big ball with all these little mirrors on it, that is what I call Source.
+Each one of these mirror tiles is the soul of each person that has ever lived.
+And if it’s the soul of the person, that soul contains every lifetime that the person has ever lived.
 So that means each tile is one soul and contains every life lifetime that that person has lived.
-And now this mirror ball has every single soul that exists and then the light that is reflected onto the wall those points of light is the current lifetime that you are living right now.
-So your soul, your soul, as is now deflecting a light on the wall, which is now Rick Archer.
-So you are there as a point of light on the wall.
-Me as Anita Moorjani I am a point of light on the wall.
-And everybody here even the gentleman that asked the question is a point of light on the wall.
+And now this mirror ball has every single soul that exists, and then one of those points of light reflected onto the wall is the current lifetime that you are living right now.
+So your soul is now deflecting a light on the wall, which is now Rick Archer.
+You are there as a point of light on the wall.
+Me as Anita Moorjani, I am a point of light on the wall.
+And everybody here including the gentleman that asked the question is a point of light on the wall.
 We are all individual beings.
-So each of us so each of those points of light is an individual physical being.
-Each of those points of light thinks it is a separate being because as it as each of those points of light goes around the room.
-They’re not touching the other lights there they are I’ll see the other lights as separate from them.
-And they’re all like separate beings going about like us, we’re all separate beings going about doing what we’re doing.
-Now imagine if when you die when I died, I realized that oh my gosh, I am one of these mirror tiles, I am an I am part of all of these, all of these other souls, all of us souls are all connected together to create one thing that I call Source.
-And, and because we are all connected together, ‘my soul’ is touching all the souls around me which are touching all the souls around them.
+So each of those points of light is an individual physical being.
+Each of those points of light thinks it is a separate being because as each of those points of light goes around the room, they’re not touching the other lights.
+They’ll see the other lights as separate from them.
+And they’re all like separate beings going about like “we’re all separate beings going about doing what we’re doing”.
+Now when I died, I realized that “oh my gosh, I am one of these mirror tiles, I am part of all of these, all of these other souls, all of us souls are all connected together to create one thing that I call Source.
+And because we are all connected together, ‘my soul’ is touching all the souls around me which are touching all the souls around them.
 And so my soul, my tile has access to every life that I have lived.
 But I am also connected to every other soul.
 So at any point in time, I have access to information of the ‘All That Is’ that meets every lifetime of every soul that has ever lived because we’re all connected.
 And all of us together is God.
-And, and each of us Souls is living right now as a being, and we see each other as separate.
-And so when you see each other as separate, you think that everyone else is, you know that I have to get ahead of everyone else.
+And each of us Souls is living right now as a being, and we see each other as separate.”
+And so when you see each other as separate, you think that everyone else is, that I have to get ahead of everyone else.
 I have to compete with everyone else.
-There isn’t enough to go around, and then you die and it’s like, oh my gosh, we’re all part of one mirror ball.
-We’re all part of one God, refracting as separate human beings.
-So you are a facet of God expressing itself as Rick Archer.
+There isn’t enough to go around.
+And then you die and it’s like, “oh my gosh, we’re all part of one mirror ball.
+We’re all part of one God, refracting as separate human beings” So you are a facet of God expressing itself as Rick Archer.
 I am a facet of God, expressing myself as Anita Moorjani.
 But we are all part of the One God.

 Rick Archer: Very nice.
-Oh, resist the temptation to make comments, because that was perfect and I don’t think I could, you know, say anything to embellish it or enhance it.
+I’m resisting the temptation to make comments, because that was perfect and I don’t think I could say anything to embellish it or enhance it.
 So that’s great.
 So thank you, Anita.
 It’s been a wonderful conversation.

 Anita Moorjani: Thank you.
 It’s been a lot of fun.
 And thanks for your great questions.

 Rick Archer: Yeah.
 I really enjoyed this.
-Do another one and nine years from now.
+We’ll do another one nine years from now!
 Last one was nine years ago.
-Well, you were in a hotel in Dubai, as I recall, at the time.
+You were in a hotel in Dubai, as I recall, at the time.

 Anita Moorjani: Oh, wow.
 Yeah.
 See, I didn’t even remember where I was.
 But yeah, you’re right.
 I thought I did it from Hong Kong.